Maine (province): French Revolution

-At the beginning, a part of the Maine population supported the French revolution that took place in Paris.
+At the beginning, a part of the Maine population supported the French Revolution that took place in Paris.
 The extension of it and the general opposition of the other European countries provoked a war, that forced the authorities of the new founded French Republic to engage soldiers to fight against its European enemies.
 The growing need of soldiers had bad consequences in the Maine, the south of Normandy and the eastern part of Brittany: Young men refused to join the army and preferred to disappear and hide themselves.
 They organized a sort of secret army and they got the name of Chouans, from the nickname of their chief, Jean Cottereau.
 With such chiefs, Maine became quickly the centre of Chouan counter-revolution.
 They found local support everywhere among the peasants, who were shocked by the way the administration and the army treated the priests and the Roman Catholic religion.

 Modern times

-During the French revolution Maine became part of the new created départements Mayenne and Sarthe, now they are incorporated together in the Pays de la Loire Region.
-The State of Maine is widely accepted, however, as "real" Maine.
+During the French Revolution Maine became part of the new created départements Mayenne and Sarthe, now they are incorporated together in the Pays de la Loire Region.